SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: SpotLess Design Principles

-\PVP{} combines a chained consensus design with a high-performance concurrent architecture.
-To maximize resilience in practical network environments in which communication can become \emph{unreliable} in portions of the time, the chained consensus instances of \PVP{} use \emph{Rapid View Synchronization} to assure that they can always recover after any number of such periods of unreliable communication and can always resume consensus.
+\SpotLess{} combines a chained consensus design with a high-performance concurrent architecture.
+To maximize resilience in practical network environments in which communication can become \emph{unreliable} and messages can get lost, the chained consensus instances of \SpotLess{} use \emph{Rapid View Synchronization} (\RVS{}) to assure that each instance can always recover and resume consensus.

-Our presentation of individual \PVP{} instance is broken up into $4$ parts.
-First, in Section~\ref{ss:single}, we present the normal-case replication step used by each consensus instance.
-Second, in Section~\ref{ss:rules}, we present the rules that non-faulty replicas follow to ensure safety, and formally prove the safety of \PVP{}.
-Then, in Section~\ref{ss:rvs}, we present the design of \emph{Rapid View Synchronization} (\RVS) used by each consensus instance. \RVS{} bootstraps the minimal replication guarantees provided by the normal-case replication toward providing per-instance consensus.
-Next, in Section~\ref{ss:timer}, we describe how \PVP{} timers work to assure per-instance consensus in an asynchronous environment, and formally prove the liveness of \PVP{}.
+Our presentation of individual \SpotLess{} instance is broken up into five parts.
+Each \emph{chained consensus instance} of \SpotLess{} operates in views $\v \gets 0, 1, 2, 3, \dots$.
+First, in Section~\ref{ss:single}, we show the two steps in every view.
+Second, in Section~\ref{ss:commit}, we present the normal-case replication steps and the three-phase commit algorithm used by each chained consensus instance.
+Third, in Section~\ref{ss:rules}, we formalize the guarantees provided by the normal-case replication steps and prove the safety of \SpotLess{}.
+Then, in Section~\ref{ss:rvs}, we present the design of \emph{\RVS{}}. \RVS{} bootstraps the guarantees provided by the normal-case replication toward providing per-instance consensus.
+Next, in Section~\ref{ss:timer}, we describe how \SpotLess{} assures per-instance consensus in an asynchronous environment and formally prove the liveness of \SpotLess{}.